 This seminar is closed to the public.

-Co-taught by Professors Robert Bates and Muhammet Bas, the Research Workshop in Political Economy (Government 3007) is a year-long graduate seminar that aims to encourage cross-disciplinary research and excellence in graduate training.
+Taught by Professors Peter Buisseret, Pia Raffler, and Daniel Smith, the Research Workshop in Political Economy (Government 3007) is a year-long graduate seminar that aims to encourage cross-disciplinary research and excellence in graduate training.
 Political economy is a research tradition that explores how institutions affect political and economic outcomes.
 The workshop emphasizes the development of dissertation proposals and is a place where graduate students can present their research to an audience of committed and informed peers.
 It is open to graduate students in the Departments of Government and Economics, and the Program in Political Economy and Government.
 The workshop holds both internal and public seminars and meetings.
 At the internal meetings, approximately twelve per semester, graduate students and faculty present their own work to one another.
 At the public meetings, up to two per semester, leading scholars are invited to Harvard to present their work.
 Although the workshop is by invitation only, affiliates of the Weatherhead Center are encouraged to attend the public meetings.